baocongchen/CarND-Traffic-Sign-Classifier-P2/writeup_template.md

 The code for calculating the accuracy of the model is located in the ninth cell of the Ipython notebook.

+My final model results were: * training set accuracy of ? * validation set accuracy of ? * test set accuracy of ?

+If an iterative approach was chosen: * What was the first architecture that was tried and why was it chosen? * What were some problems with the initial architecture? * How was the architecture adjusted and why was it adjusted?
+Typical adjustments could include choosing a different model architecture, adding or taking away layers (pooling, dropout, convolution, etc), using an activation function or changing the activation function.
+One common justification for adjusting an architecture would be due to over fitting or under fitting.
+A high accuracy on the training set but low accuracy on the validation set indicates over fitting; a low accuracy on both sets indicates under fitting. * Which parameters were tuned?
+How were they adjusted and why? * What are some of the important design choices and why were they chosen?
+For example, why might a convolution layer work well with this problem?
+How might a dropout layer help with creating a successful model?

+I tried many different architectures and evaluated their performance; this includes combinations of different number of convolutional layers and fully connected layers.
+My first architecture included two convolutional layers, two fully connected layers, and an output layer.

+If a well known architecture was chosen: * What architecture was chosen? * Why did you believe it would be relevant to the traffic sign application? * How does the final model’s accuracy on the training, validation and test set provide evidence that the model is working well?

 My final model results were:
 * training set accuracy of ?
 * validation set accuracy of ?
 * test set accuracy of ?

-If an iterative approach was chosen:
-* What was the first architecture that was tried and why was it chosen?
-* What were some problems with the initial architecture?
-* How was the architecture adjusted and why was it adjusted?
-Typical adjustments could include choosing a different model architecture, adding or taking away layers (pooling, dropout, convolution, etc), using an activation function or changing the activation function.
-One common justification for adjusting an architecture would be due to over fitting or under fitting.
-A high accuracy on the training set but low accuracy on the validation set indicates over fitting; a low accuracy on both sets indicates under fitting.
-* Which parameters were tuned?
-How were they adjusted and why?
-* What are some of the important design choices and why were they chosen?
-For example, why might a convolution layer work well with this problem?
-How might a dropout layer help with creating a successful model?

-If a well known architecture was chosen:
-* What architecture was chosen?
-* Why did you believe it would be relevant to the traffic sign application?
-* How does the final model's accuracy on the training, validation and test set provide evidence that the model is working well?

 ###Test a Model on New Images